 Think about Maintenance When Choosing Grout Colors

 Your grout should complement your flooring, but it should also be easy to maintain.
 White grout for floor tile is a recipe for disaster.
 Grout is highly absorbent, and every spill will lead to tedious scrubbing.
 We recommend choosing a darker shade of grout, like medium grey, beige, brown, tan, black, etc. Just note that the darker you go, the more noticeable the tile borders will be.
 This may impact how the tiles look next to one another – a harsh division vs. a soft transition.

 Picture Your Kitchen as a Whole, Not Just the Floor

-No matter where you are with your kitchen remodel, you need to think about the big picture.
-How will the kitchen floor tiles connect with the cabinets, backsplash and countertops?
+No matter where you are with your kitchen remodel, you need to think about the big picture when choosing kitchen floor tiles.
+How will the kitchen floor tiles connect with the cabinets, backsplash, and countertops?
 You may use one element of the kitchen as the design dictator, and then make everything else coordinate around that.
 If you’re maintaining some of your existing kitchen features, use those as the baselines for your design.
 As long as you maintain a coordinating kitchen design, you can enjoy your remodeled space for years to come.

 Photo Credit: whytile.com